-Here’s How to Keep a Cat from Scratching the Furniture
+Here’s How to Get a Cat Not to Scratch Furniture

 Check out these proven ways to keep your cat from scratching furniture.